DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/city/city.md

 For all issues before the *Pentacouncil*

-* Seats receive one vote each
+* Seats receive one vote
 * The Chair receives two votes
 * The Chair receives an additional deciding if necessary
 * The Chair has Veto power over all *New* legislation